The History and Controversies of Scientology

 Scientologists protest in downtown Los Angeles against the court decision, by Anne Knudsen, 1986.
 Source: Los Angeles Public Library

 During Hubbard’s time at St. Hill, he founded the Guardian’s Office (G.O.).
-This was a private intelligence bureau that was used against the internal and external enemies of Scientology.
+This was a private intelligence bureau intended to protect the interests of Scientology.
+Critics allege it was used against internal and external opponents of the church.
 A famous instance of the G.O. at work was against Paulette Cooper, author of The Scandal of Scientology.
-The G.O. used Cooper’s fingerprints to make it appear as though she had typed bomb threats to the Church of Scientology.
+It has been alleged that the G.O. used Cooper’s fingerprints to make it appear as though she had typed bomb threats to the Church of Scientology.
 Cooper was indicted and faced 15 years in prison, exonerated only when FBI raids of G.O. offices uncovered the church’s plans to frame her.
 Also uncovered in FBI raids were other instances of intimidation by the church, as well as written policies regarding breaking and entering, bugging telephones, and infiltrating government organizations.

 scientology cross